-- Arrival time is the time instant at which $\alpha{i,j}$ arrives.
-The first action has zero arrival time while for all others the arrival is the time instant at which the previous action of the same process has been terminated. - Completion time of $\alpha{i,j}$ is the time at which the action finishes executing its load. - Termination time of $\alpha_i$ is the time at which the action is terminated.
+• Arrival time is the time instant at which $\alpha{i,j}$ arrives.
+The first action has zero arrival time while for all others the arrival is the time instant at which the previous action of the same process has been terminated.

+- Completion time of $\alpha{i,j}$ is the time at which the action finishes executing its load. - Termination time of $\alpha_i$ is the time at which the action is terminated.
 There is a difference between completion and termination.
 Termination is set to be at the end of the period within which the action has completed.
-The process can only invoke its next action if the previous one has been terminated. - Release time is the earliest time when $\alpha_i$ can be scheduled.
-In VBS there are two release strategies which determine if the action is released immediately upon arrival (early strategy) or delayed until the next period instance (late strategy).
+The process can only invoke its next action if the previous one has been terminated. - Release time is the earliest time when αi can be scheduled.
+In VBS an action is released at the next period instance.
+Another release strategy is also possible with VBS [8] but is irrelevant for the results of this paper.

 Given that the set $\mathcal{P}$ of VBS processes is schedulable, its schedule is obtained using EDF for the set of tasks resulting from each action.
-Namely, each action can be seen as a sequence of EDF tasks with release times at period instances (only the first task in the early strategy has release time equal to the arrival time), computation times equal to the limit (except for the last task in both strategies and for the first task in case of early release, which may have smaller computation time), and deadlines equal to the next period instance.
+Namely, each action can be seen as a sequence of EDF tasks with release times at period instances, computation times equal to the limit (except for the last task), and deadlines equal to the next period instance.

-The upper bound for the response time of action $\alpha{i,j}$ is given by
+The upper and lower response-time bounds for an action $\alpha{i,j}$ are given by